HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 ### Color contrast

-Color contrast refers to how easily the foreground (which can include text, diagrams, iconography or other pieces of information) stands out from the background of the section.
+Color contrast refers to how easily the foreground—which can include text, diagrams, iconography or other pieces of information—stands out from the background of the section.
 A higher color contrast usually means it's easier for people to distinguish the content.

 The minimum contrast requirement defined by the <a hreflang="en" href="https://www.w3.org/WAI/standards-guidelines/wcag/">Web Content Accessibility Guidelines</a> (WCAG) for normal sized text (up to 24px) is 4.5:1 for AA conformance and 7:1 for AAA conformance.
 However, for larger font sizes, the contrast requirement is only 3:1 as larger text has increased legibility even at a lower contrast.